Literature

 What importance does Júlia Febrer give to poetry?

 — Poetry gives me the opportunity to approach things in a different way.
 It is the other side of language.
-Poetry is the opportunity to use words in another way.
+Poetry is the opportunity to use words in a different way.

-What has being in Damià Huguet's archive brought you?
+What has being within Damià Huguet's archive brought you?

 — It has helped me to give importance to a Mallorca that I have not known firsthand, and that has inspired me a lot.
 It is seeing all the layers that photographs have.